ProvableHQ/sdk/wasm/README.md

 The [rollup-plugin-rust](https://github.com/wasm-tool/rollup-plugin-rust/) tool is used to compile the Rust code in this crate into JavaScript modules which can be imported into other JavaScript projects.
+Node version must be `18.0.0` or higher in order for WASM modules to make network requests.

 #### Installation